 Is college visitation mandatory?

-No, but it is highly recommended!
+No, but we highly recommend it!
 Although websites and books may give you an idea of what a college is like or what courses it offers, nothing matches up to physically visiting that college to get the feel of its student life, classroom environment, and more.
 This way, you can see the good (and possibly the bad) side of each school with your own eyes.

 What do I need to do before visiting colleges?